 Wilms tumors are usually found when a child is brought to a doctor because of symptoms he or she is having.
-The doctor might suspect a child has a Wilms tumor because of the physical exam or other test results, but the diagnosis can only be made for certain once a sample of the tumor is removed and looked at under a microscope.
+The doctor might suspect a child has a Wilms tumor because of the physical exam or other test results, but the diagnosis can only be made for certain by taking out a small piece of the tumor and looking at it under a microscope.

 Medical history and physical exam